 Hearsay Gastro Lounge Hidden items and architectural details in the bricks serve as symbols to the past.
 Look for hearts, clocks and anatomy.
 Your waiter can tell tales while you enjoy rosemary Parmesan fries that will change your life.
 218 Travis

-The Honeymoon Settle into this charming café for breakfast or lunch, or just grab your coffee to go.
-They Honeymoon is also equipped with a full bar, so there is a little something for everyone.
+Boomtown Coffee Main St. Café & Bar Settle into this charming café for breakfast or lunch, or just grab your coffee to go.
+You'll also find a bar complete with specialty coffee cocktails like the Irish Coffee, so there is a little something for everyone.
 300 Main

 La Calle Tacos & Tortas Enjoy authentic, made to order, Mexican street style tacos at this vibrant neighborhood spot.
 Bonus: they are open late (3am Thursday – Saturday).
 909 Franklin